DEVOTIONALS

 MEDITATION:

-Have you ever considered the reason we discipline our children?
+What are your thoughts about the reason we discipline our children?

 Help?
 Yes, we help them when we discipline them.
+In their hearts, they

-but they need help with developing self-control.
+may want to behave, but they need help with developing self-control.

 Does this make it easier to understand why the Lord disciplines us?

-in our hearts we want to live righteously, but we need help.
+When we are saved, in our hearts we want to live righteously, but

-Discipline is defined as, “the practice of training people to obey rules
+“the practice of training people to obey rules or a code

-or a code of behavior, using punishment to correct disobedience”.
+of behavior, using punishment to correct disobedience”

-Rebuke is defined as, “expressing sharp disapproval
+Rebuke is defined as,

 The Lord wants us to understand His disapproval of our actions,